 1.1 Agreement: means the written agreement between us and you for the provision of certain Services to which this Exhibit is attached.

-1.2 Applicable Data Protection Law: means the following data protection laws: (i) EU Regulation 2016/679 (“GDPR”), where the Controller is established in a European Economic Area (“EEA”) member state or is otherwise subject to GDPR; (ii) the UK Data Protection Act 2018 (“UK GDPR”); (iii) the California Consumer Privacy Act of 2018 Cal.
-Civil Code § 1798.100 et seq. along with its implementing regulations, any amendments or replacements to it from time to time (including the California Privacy Rights Act of 2020) (collectively, the “CCPA”) and any data protection laws substantially amending, replacing or superseding GDPR, UK GDPR, and/or CCPA, as applicable.
+1.2 Applicable Data Protection Law: means all applicable laws and binding rules or regulations relating to the protection, privacy, security, or Processing of Personal Data applicable to a Party in connection with its use or provision of the Services, each as amended or replaced from time to time, including without limitation: (i) EU Regulation 2016/679 (“GDPR”), where the Controller is established in a European Economic Area (“EEA”) member state or is otherwise subject to GDPR; (ii) the UK Data Protection Act 2018 (“UK GDPR”); (iii) the revised Swiss Federal Act on Data Protection of 25 September 2020 (“FADP”); and (iv) the California Consumer Privacy Act of 2018 Cal.
+Civil Code § 1798.100 et seq. along with its implementing regulations, any amendments or replacements to it from time to time (including the California Privacy Rights Act of 2020) (collectively, the “CCPA”).

 In addition to the above, any other capitalized terms used but not defined in this Exhibit shall have the meaning set forth in the Agreement.

-2.1 You and we have entered the Agreement pursuant to which you are provided a subscription to access and use the Service.
-In providing the Service, we will engage on behalf of you, in the Processing of Personal Data submitted to and stored within the Service by you or third parties with whom Controller transacts using the Service.
+2.2 The Parties have entered the Agreement pursuant to which you are provided a subscription to access and use the Service.
+In providing the Service, we will engage on your behalf in the Processing of Personal Data submitted to and stored within the Service by you or third parties with whom you transact using the Service.

 3.1 As between the Parties, all Service Data Processed under the terms of this Exhibit and the Agreement shall remain the property of Controller.
 Under no circumstances will Processor act, or be deemed to act, as a “controller” (or equivalent concept) of the Service Data Processed within the Service under any Applicable Data Protection Law.